-During the year the company elected to be treated as a 'qualifying infrastructure company' under the Public Benefit Infrastructure Exemption provided for within the corporate interest restriction legislation.
+Tax relief is claimed for interest costs which include the effect of the current year cash flows relating to treasury derivative financial instruments.
+Tax relief is also claimed for interest which is capitalised as part of fixed assets (see note 4).
+The group is entirely UK resident for tax purposes and is funded wholly by external debt which is fully deductible in accordance with UK tax legislation.
+During the year the group elected to be treated as 'qualifying infrastructure companies' under the Public Benefit Infrastructure Exemption provided for within the corporate interest restriction legislation.
 As a result there is no interest restriction for the current period (2022: £0.5 million).